 Lord, please forgive me of cynicism toward my brothers and sisters.
 Help me to not second guess their thoughts and intentions.
 Help me purify my soul by obedience to truth.
 May I be humble before you and remember that I am flesh.
 It is your Word that abides forever.
 Help me to bless others out of a pure heart.
 Amen.

-Read more articles by Linda Pousson or search for articles on the same topic or others.
+Read more articles by Linda Pousson or search for other articles by topic below.